JanBerktold/go-rockseven/README.md

 # go-rockseven

-A simple package for interacting with your rockseven devices using the web interface.
+A simple package for interacting with your http://www.rock7mobile.com/ devices using the web interface.

 Sending a message to an endpoint, providing the IMEI number: